-The University of Minnesota encourages all reports of crime to be made to the University of Minnesota Police Department or appropriate local law enforcement agency; however, crimes may also be reported to individuals on campus who have been identified as Campus Security Authorities.
-The intent of including non-law enforcement personnel as campus security authorities is to acknowledge that some individuals may be inclined to report such incidents to other individuals on campus.
+The University of Minnesota encourages all reports of crime to be made to the University of Minnesota Police Department or appropriate local law enforcement agency; however, crimes may also be reported to individuals on campus who have been identified as Campus Security Authorities under the Clery Act.
+The intent of including non-law enforcement personnel as Campus Security Authorities is to increase accessibility of crime reporting.